ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 python -m spacy download en
 ```

-or install it after cloning the repository:
+or install it by building the source code from the repository:

 ```
 git clone git@github.com:uber/ludwig.git